 Halaqat – which in Arabic means multiple links and circles – aims to strengthen these entanglements and build bridges between both regions.

-During the whole week musicians from Europe and the Arab world work together at Werkplaats Walter to create a musical language together with in this residency a focus on the electronic aspect in jazz and improvised music.
-This week results in two public performances: a concert in Bozar and the open jamsession at our workplace.
+During the whole week musicians from Europe and the Arab world work together at Werkplaats Walter to create a musical language together.
+This residency a focusses on the electronic aspect in jazz and improvised music.
+This week results in two public moments: an open jamsession at Walter a concert in Bozar.
 For this session they will be accompanied by worldclass improvisors Arve Henriksen and Stian Westerhus, who are on tour with Warped Dreamer and playing at Werkplaats Walter a few days later.